castorini/daam/README.md

 We'll continue adding docs.
 In the meantime, check out the `GenerationExperiment`, `GlobalHeatMap`, and `DiffusionHeatMapHooker` classes, as well as the `daam/run/*.py` example scripts.
 Our datasets are here: https://git.uwaterloo.ca/r33tang/daam-data

+## See Also
+- [1littlecoder's video](https://www.youtube.com/watch?v=J2WtkA1Xfew) for a code demonstration and Colab notebook of an older version of DAAM.

 ## Citation
 ```